-You may visit www.shareowneronline.com at any time to access your account information and find answers to many common questions and general inquiries.
+You may visit shareowneronline.com at any time to access your account information and find answers to many common questions and general inquiries.
 Online access is available twenty-four hours a day, seven days a week.

-- If you are an existing registered stockholder and would like to enroll in the Plan: - 1.
-Go to www.shareowneronline.com - 2.
-Select "Sign Up Now!" - 3.
-Enter your Authentication ID\ and Account Number - \If you do not have your Authentication ID, select "I do not have my Authentication ID".
-For security, this number is required for first time users. - If you are a new investor and would like to enroll in the Plan: - 1.
-Go to www.shareowneronline.com - 2.
+If you are an existing registered stockholder and would like to enroll in the Plan:

+- 1. Go to shareowneronline.com

+- 2. Select "Sign Up Now!"

+- 3. Enter your Authentication ID and Account Number

+- If you are a new investor and would like to enroll in the Plan: - 1.
+Go to shareowneronline.com - 2.
 Under "Invest in a Plan," select "Direct Purchase Plan" - 3.
 Select "Two Harbors Investment Corp." - 4.
 Under "New Investors," select "Invest Now" - 5.
 Follow instructions on the "Buy Shares"